The Perfect Wedding

-The Perfect Wedding is an independent film co-created by New York Times Bestselling Author Suzanne Brockmann, Edgar Award Finalist Ed Gaffney, and Off-Broadway actor Jason T. Gaffney.
+The Perfect Wedding is a 2012 independent romantic comedy film directed by Scott Gabriel from a script written by Suzanne Brockmann, Ed Gaffney, and Jason T. Gaffney.
 In 2013, it won the Bud Abbott Award for Feature Length Comedy at the Garden State Film Festival.
-It was filmed in 2011 and released on VOD/Streaming and DVD from distributor Wolfe Releasing in 2013.
+It was released on VOD and DVD from distributor Wolfe Releasing in 2013.

-Background

-The film was created because Brockmann and Gaffney's son, Jason T. Gaffney, were tired of seeing LGBT films that relied on stereotypes for their humor.
+The film was created because Brockmann and Gaffney's son, Jason T. Gaffney, was tired of seeing LGBT films that relied on stereotypes for their humor.
 The writers created a film where being gay was treated as a normal facet of life.
-The film was directed by Scott Gabriel, and was produced by small or LARGE Productions and Arcadia Creative.

 Plot

-The film takes place over Christmas weekend at the Fowler's home where Alana Fowler is planning her wedding to Kirk.
+The film takes place over Christmas weekend at the Fowlers' home where Alana Fowler is planning her wedding to Kirk.
 Alana and her brother Paul are both adopted by Richard and Meryl Fowler.
-One of Alana's friends, Roy, who is coming to help with the wedding planning, is an ex of Paul.
-He doesn't want Paul to see that he is still single all these years later so Roy brings Gavin along to pretend to be his boyfriend.
+One of Alana's friends, Roy, who is coming to help with the wedding planning, is an ex-boyfriend of Paul's.
+He doesn't want Paul to see that he is still single all these years later, so Roy brings Gavin Greene along to pose as his boyfriend.
 However, Gavin and Paul end up falling in love.
-In addition to that Richard has just been diagnosed with early onset Alzheimer's.
-The family has to figure out how to cope with that while planning the perfect wedding.
+In addition, Richard has just been diagnosed with early onset Alzheimer's.
+The family has to figure out how to cope with the news while planning the perfect wedding.